Polarizer: Creating circularly polarized light

 The blue and green lines are projections of the helix onto the vertical and horizontal planes respectively and represent how the electric field changes in the direction of those two planes.
 Notice how the rightward horizontal component is now one quarter of a wavelength behind the vertical component.
 It is this quarter of a wavelength phase shift that results in the rotational nature of the electric field.
-It is significant to note that when the magnitude of one component is at a maximum the magnitude of the other component is always zero.
+When the magnitude of one component is at a maximum the magnitude of the other component is always zero.
 This is the reason that there are helix vectors which exactly correspond to the maxima of the two components.

 In the instance just cited, using the handedness convention used in many optics textbooks, the light is considered left-handed/counter-clockwise circularly polarized.
 Referring to the accompanying animation, it is considered left-handed because if one points one's left thumb against the direction of travel, ones fingers curl in the direction the electric field rotates as the wave passes a given point in space.
 The helix also forms a left-handed helix in space.
 Similarly this light is considered counter-clockwise circularly polarized because if a stationary observer faces against the direction of travel, the person will observe its electric field rotate in the counter-clockwise direction as the wave passes a given point in space.

 To create right-handed, clockwise circularly polarized light one simply rotates the axis of the quarter-wave plate 90° relative to the linear polarizer.
 This reverses the fast and slow axes of the wave plate relative to the transmission axis of the linear polarizer reversing which component leads and which component lags.